 Camp David is a week of adventure, discovery and fun, designed specifically for pediatric burn survivors aged 7 to 16.
 Camp David is unique among burn camps because it also includes siblings and children of burn survivors, whose lives are also severely impacted by burn injury.
-This amazing camp is made available to the children free of charge.

 At Camp David, children learn the core spiritual values which enhance the ability to survive injury and gain the self confidence, self-esteem and coping skills that will allow them to re-enter and function happily in society.
 Surrounded by caring mentors, volunteers of the Texas Burn Survivor Society, and the incredible men and women of the San Antonio, Austin, and Kerrville Fire Departments.
 Camp David allows the children to discover that anything is possible.
 Here, potential has no limit.

 Mosaic Table Project

 TBSS has a longstanding relationship with the patients and staff on the Burn Unit at Brooke Army Medical Center.
 While much of our work involves providing emergency assistance for burn survivors and their families, we have also discovered another area of need.
 Most civilian patients are able to return to their home in the area post-discharge, and then return to the hospital for follow-up care as needed.

 However, our wounded warriors are seldom able to return to their hometowns, but remain in San Antonio to endure the long physical rehabilitation process.
 After their therapy sessions are complete for the day, the survivors are left with several hours during which they have no structured activities.